Beyoncé, Emma Watson, And 8 Other Fierce Females To Channel On Int. Women’s Day

 Angelina Jolie

 Aside from being a mother of six, a UN diplomat, actress, and philanthropist, Angelina Jolie is a feminist.
-In 2013, Jolie changed the face of breast cancer awareness in a personal essay about her double-mastectomy.
+In 2013, Jolie changed the face of breast cancer awareness in a personal essay about her double mastectomy.
 Her story empowered women and encouraged them to come forward with their own breast cancer stories.

 “We have a choice about how we take what happens to us in our life and whether or not we allow it to turn us.
 We can become consumed by hate and darkness, or we’re able to regain our humanity somehow, or come to terms with things and learn something about ourselves.” – Angelina Jolie